-Figure 3 shows the dose distributions of the approved plans, the plans with setup errors, and the subtractions of these dose distributions in each case.
-The slices in the figure were chosen because they showed a relatively large dose variation.
-The dose distributions for the approved plan and the plan with setup errors appeared similar to each other, but in the differential dose distribution, dose variation appeared along the beam edges.
-A region of 5-10% dose difference overlapped in a part of the spinal cord in cases A and B.
+Figure 3 shows the dose distributions of the approved plans, the plans with setup errors and the subtractions of these dose distributions in each case.
+These particular slices were chosen because they showed a relatively large dose variation.
+The dose distributions for the approved plan and the plan with setup errors are similar to each other, but in the differential dose distribution, the dose was varied.
+The differential dose distribution showed that the dose variation appeared along the beam edges.
+Additionally, a region of 5-10% dose difference overlapped a part of the spinal cord of cases A and B.

-The maximum dose differences were 34.7% for case A, 35.9% for case B, and 19.9% for case C. The maximum dose difference point was located on the beam edge, relatively far from the isocenter.
-The maximum widths of the differential iso-dose cross-sections at 10% difference were 1.7 cm, 1.6 cm, and 1.3 cm for cases A, B, and C, respectively.
+The maximum dose differences were 34.7% for case A, 35.9% for case B and 19.9% for case C. The maximum dose difference point was located on the beam edge and relatively far from the isocenter.

+The maximum widths of the iso-dose volume of the 10% dose difference were 1.7 cm for case A, 1.6 cm for case B and 1.3 cm for case C.

-The DVHs for the CTV in the plan with the setup errors for all three cases were similar to those of the approved plan.
-The DVH for the PTV in the plan with setup errors for case C was decreased slightly from that of the approved plan (Figure 4).
-The results of the V95 and mean dose are shown in Table 2.
-The differences of V95s of CTV between the approved plan and the plan with setup errors were 1.9%, 0.4%, and 0.1% for cases A, B, and C, respectively (7.8% for the PTV in case C).
-The differences in mean doses of the CTVs between the approved plan and the plan with setup errors were 0.5%, 0.3%, and 0.4% for cases A, B, and C, respectively (0.8% of PTV in case C).
+The DVHs for the CTV in the plan with setup errors for all cases were similar to those of the approved plan and the DVH for the PTV in the plan with setup errors for case C was slightly decreased from that of the approved plan (Fig. 4).
+Results of V95 and mean dose are shown in Table 2.
+The differences of V95s of CTV between the approved plan and the plan with setup errors were 1.9% for case A, 0.4% for case B and 0.1% for case C (7.8% for the PTV of case C) The differences in mean doses of the CTVs between the approved plan and the plan with setup errors were 0.5% for case A, 0.3% for case B and

+0.4% for case C (0.8% of PTV).
 No major differences were found in the V95 and mean dose between the plans.
-The DVH for the spinal cord in the plan with setup errors for case B (located near the CTV) was slightly increased from that in the approved plan because of dose variation around the beam edges.
+The DVH for the spinal cord in the plan with setup errors of case B, which was located near the CTV, was slightly increased from that in the approved plan because of dose variation around the beam edges.

-The maximum dose points in the differential dose distributions, where the dose varied the most, were located along the beam edge, far from the isocenter (Figure 5).
+The maximum dose points in the differential dose distributions, where the dose was the most varied, were located along the beam edge and far from the isocenter (Fig. 5).